TomLisankie/readertron/README.md

 - "like" button?

 - don't allow unload if a comment box is open, too.
-- blockquote formatting in preview...
-- markdown formatting in actual show views should be very similar, if not identical, to preview.
-- the embedded doc snaps to the middle of the page.
-- the embedded doc sometimes has a toolbar and sometimes doesn't.
-- refactor comment code.

 * Better, simpler flow for adding new feeds.
 * A public feed/blog for users